harjothkhara/augment-code/README.md

 # Augment Code

-Augment Code is a web application that helps developers write better code faster using AI-powered suggestions and code completion.
+Augment Code is a developer tool for teams that helps developers write better code faster using AI-powered suggestions and code completions.
+A pair programmer that lives inside your IDE and works at the speed of thought.

 ## Built With